arshidte/squadramedia-weatherapp/README.md

 The locations mentioned in the task are added.
 The date picker of from and to dates are added.
 The 30 day limit in date range selection is managed.

-As I find the API for giving date range is paid, I couldn't show that result.
-But, the every codes to show that has written.
+As I found the API for giving date range is paid, I couldn't show that result.
+But, every code to show that has been written.

 So, if the API is changed, that can also be seen.